-Did you know that nearly the same amount of lives were lost during the Civil War as during all of America’s other wars combined?
-In terms of cost, lives lost, and political implications, the American Civil War was one of the most defining moments in American history.
-These are 25 little known facts about the American Civil War.
+Are you aware that the number of lives lost during the Civil War equates almost to the total casualties from all other wars America has partaken in?
+Considering the expenses, casualties, and political consequences, the American Civil War is one of the most influential periods in the history of the United States.
+Here are 25 obscure facts about the American Civil War.

 25